HarinRamesh/socket-client/README.md

 # socket-client
-This a simple socket client to test socket.
+This is a simple socket client to test socket.

 ## Requirements
 * Python 3 or above

+Run the command below to run the client.
 ```
 python3 server.py
 ```
-Visit blow link for view the client.
+Visit below link to view the client.
 ```
 htttp://127.0.0.1:8001/
 ```